OlivierSohn/hamazed/README.md

 # Packages

-Packages inverse-topologically sorted wrt dependencies, with some keywords for each of them:
+List of packages, inverse-topologically sorted wrt dependencies, with keywords / short description for each of them:

 - [imj-bindings-audio](/imj-bindings-audio)
   - Bindings to a C++14 audio engine.
 The C++ sources are located in [submodules](/imj-bindings-audio/c).